 GHGs allow sunlight to enter the Earth's atmosphere while preventing radiant energy from leaving the atmosphere (i.e., greenhouse effect).
-GHG emissions are altering the balance between incoming solar radiation and heat released back into space resulting in climate change.
 Examples of GHGs include carbon dioxide, methane, nitrous oxide, and halogenated gases.
 GHGs may be introduced into the atmosphere through natural processes; however, many GHGs are emitted into the atmosphere as a direct result of anthropogenic (human) activities.
-Common anthropogenic sources of GHGs involve combustion of fossil fuels (coal, natural gas, and oil) and wood.
+Common anthropogenic sources of GHGs involve combustion of wood and fossil fuels (coal, natural gas, and oil) and the use of refrigerants and chemicals containing Hydrofluorocarbons (HFCs).
+The more common sources of GHG emissions at DAF installations are generators, boilers, refrigeration systems, and air conditioners.

-GHGs are quantified according to their global-warming potential (GWP).
+GHGs are quantified according to their Global Warming Potential (GWP).
 Specifically, GWP is a measure of how much energy the emissions of one ton of a gas will absorb over 100 years, relative to the emissions of one ton of CO2.
 The carbon dioxide equivalent (CO2e) for a gas is derived by multiplying the tons of the gas by its GWP.
 A few examples of GWPs are provided in the following table:

 Greenhouse Gas Global Warming Potential

 Carbon Dioxide 1

-Methane 25
+Methane 28

-Nitrogen Oxide 298
+Nitrogen Oxide 265

-As of the date of this of this guide (refer to 40 CFR Part 98, Subpart A, Table A-1).
+As 1 January 2025 (refer to 40 CFR Part 98, Subpart A, Table A-1).

 GHGs only need to be addressed in permits when air permitting is required for another regulated pollutant AND the source has a GHG PTE \geq 75,000 tons per year (tpy) CO2e.
 Generally, only very large sources reach these thresholds.

-NOTE: On 23 June 2014, air permitting of GHG emissions for "non-anyway" sources were overturned by the Supreme Court in Utility Air Regulatory Group versus EPA (134 S. Ct.
-2427; 2014)].
-The court determined that a source cannot be considered major for permitting based solely on emissions of GHGs.
 For example, a source is subject to New Source Review permitting for its GHG emissions only when emissions of non-GHGs are above major source thresholds.
 These are frequently referred to as anyway sources because a major source permit will be required "anyway."